allegro/bigflow/README.md

 | smith99 | 10000             | 2019-01-01 00:00:00 |
 | smith99 | 30000             | 2019-01-01 00:00:00 |

-Table contains all transactions that users make in a specific day.
+The table contains all transactions that users make on a specific day.
 Your task is to calculate two metrics for each user: daily user transaction value and daily user transaction count.

 Final result should be table **user_transaction_metrics**: